wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Output

 The code will output two files in the current directory.
-One is called `output_pr.txt` (for CPU reference) and the other is called `output_pr_GPU.txt` (for GPU GTF with push-relabel backend).
+One is called `output_pr.txt` (for CPU reference) and the other is called `output_pr_GPU.txt` (for GPU SFL with push-relabel backend).
-Each vertex's new weight will be stored in each line of the two files.
+Each vertex's index and new weight will be stored in each line of the two files.
 These outputs could be further processed into the resulting heatmap.
 The printout after running `gtf_main_<CUDA version>_x86_64` includes the timing of the application.

 Sample output in the `.txt` is
 ```
-0
+0 0
-0
+1 0
-0
+2 0
-0
+3 0
-0
+4 0
-0
+5 0
--11.375
+6 -11.375
--0.307292
+7 -0.307292
-0
+8 0
 ```

 Sample important printf on the screen is